 The genetic study aims to identify the genes that predispose the disease, primarily by analysing genetic markers distributed over the whole genome and comparing those of FMD patients with a “healthy” control group.
 This is being carried out at both a European and an International level.
 The identification of the predisposing genes will allow a better understanding of the causes, identify new diagnostic markers and hopefully lead to identification of medications or interventions that may slow the diseases evolution.

 The initiators of BEL-FMD aim to increase the awareness of FMD within the medical community, with patients and amongst the general public.

-It is within this initiative that two national (with the presence of International experts) and one International symposium (coordinated by Prof. A. Persu, Brussels and Prof. H. Gornik, Cleveland, USA) have already been held, most recently in December 2016 and in February 2018.
+It is within this initiative that two national (with the presence of International experts) and two International symposia (the first coordinated by Prof. A. Persu, Brussels and Prof. H. Gornik, Cleveland, USA; the second by Prof. A Januszewicz, Warsaw, Poland, Prof. Persu and Prof. H. Gornik) have already been held.

 Meeting programs available here: